CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20sources/30implementation/access-control.md

 Role Based Access Control, where all roles are initially assigned to the one account.
 In this way, as the project using the contract matures, new accounts can be granted roles and the original account's access can be revoked.
+It should be noted that the benefits of RBAC are only realised once access for different roles is allocated to additional accounts.

 For Ethereum based projects, the OpenZeppelin project has an example contract [AccessControl.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/AccessControl.sol)